gilts/wsee/README.md

 # wsee
 A CDN Domain Fronting Tool or Websocket Discovery.
 Should work on any CDN but more focused on `CloudFlare` and `CloudFront` CDN.
-This tool uses several way to make sure any endpoint can fall under specific protocol, indicated via `101` statuses.
-This tool also can be used for **Bug  Hunters** to find any delicate domain related to CDN behind Endpoint.
+This tool provides multiple technique to ensure target endpoint can fall under specific protocol, indicated via `101` statuses.
+Can be used for **Bug  Hunters** to find any delicate domain related to CDN behind Endpoint.

 ## Features
 - `wsee: to go` an Easy to use, scans whenever needed with Clean interactive Python script.
 Usable across any device that supports for `python`.
 PS: Even work on `Termux` and `WSL`.